visgl/luma.gl/docs/api-reference/core/resource-management/program-manager.md

 * `defines`: Object indicating `#define` constants to include in the shaders.
 * `modules`: Array of module objects to include in the shaders.
 * `inject`: Object of hook injections to include in the shaders.
-* `program`: A `Program` object to compare the new one two.
-If they're the same, use count won't be modified.
-If not, `program` will be released.

 ### `addDefaultModule(module: Object)`